Do I need a visa?

 You must of course qualify for any visa category that you attempt to switch to.

-Our Manchester immigration solicitors can provide professional legal advice regarding your UK visa options, eligibility, the length of time you are permitted to stay in the UK, and visa extensions.
+Our Manchester immigration solicitors can provide professional legal advice regarding your UK visa options, eligibility, the length of time you are permitted to stay in the UK, and your visa extension.

 If your UK visa application was rejected by the Home Office, you may wish to re-apply.
 There is no required cooling-off period, meaning you can begin to prepare your new application immediately upon receiving a rejection.